callstackincubator/rock/website/src/docs/configuration.md

 #### What ends up on the provider

-- **Normal builds:** RNEF uploads a single build artifact (a ZIP archive).
+- **Normal builds:** Rock uploads a single build artifact (a ZIP archive).
 Your provider stores it at a path like `<directory>/<artifactName>.zip`.
-  - For iOS simulator builds (APP directory), RNEF creates a temporary `app.tar.gz` to preserve permissions and includes it in the artifact; you just receive the buffer via `getResponse`.
+  - For iOS simulator builds (APP directory), Rock creates a temporary `app.tar.gz` to preserve permissions and includes it in the artifact; you just receive the buffer via `getResponse`.
 You don't need to create the tarball yourself.
 - **Ad-hoc distribution:**
-  - with `--ad-hoc` flag passed to `remote-cache upload` RNEF uploads:
+  - with `--ad-hoc` flag passed to `remote-cache upload` Rock uploads:
     - The signed IPA at `<directory>/ad-hoc/<artifactName>/<AppName>.ipa`
     - An `index.html` landing page (make sure it's accessible for testers)
     - A `manifest.plist`